SasView/sasmodels/doc/guide/pd/polydispersity.rst

     plt.interactive(True)
     plt.plot(x, wx, 'x')

-Any python code can be used to define the distribution.
-The distribution parameters are available as *self.npts*, *self.width* and *self.nsigmas*.
-Try to follow the convention of gaussian width, npts and number of sigmas in the tail, but if your distribution requires more parameters you are free to interpret them as something else.
-In particular, npts allows you to trade accuracy against running time when evaluating your models.
-The *self._linspace* function uses *self.npts* and *self.nsigmas* to define the set of *x* values to use for the distribution (along with the *center*, *sigma*, *lb*, and *ub* passed as parameters).
-You can use an arbitrary set of *x* points.
+The *self.nsigmas* and *self.npts* parameters are normally used to control the accuracy of the distribution integral.
+The *self._linspace* function uses them to define the *x* values (along with the *center*, *sigma*, *lb*, and *ub* which are passed as parameters).
+If you repurpose npts or nsigmas you will need to generate your own *x*.
+Be sure to honour the limits *lb* and *ub*, for example to disallow a negative radius or constrain the volume fraction to lie between zero and one.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ